mosn/layotto/docs/en/development/developing-api.md

 # Development specification when adding API
-Thanks for your support for Layotto!
+Thank you for your interest in Layotto!

 This document describes how to design and implement a new Layotto API.
 Layotto is written in Go , if you are not familiar with Go, you can check it out [Go Tutorial](https://tour.golang.org/welcome/1) 。